dl1ycf/piHPSDR-MacOS-Binary/README.md

 application, so if you are asked whether you want to install the command line tools (only) or get the XCode application you opt for the former.

-The install.sh shell scripts executes only two commands that initialize the
+The install.sh shell scripts simply initializes the "homebrew" universe and then installs packages needed for pihpsdr.
-"homebrew" universe and install the gtk+3 package (and all those it depends on) which is needed for running piHPSDR.
-NOTE: you will be asked the "admin" password once.
+NOTE: you will be asked
+the "admin" password once.
 If then, a window from the keychain appears, you can safely answer "do not allow".

 What if "homebrew" is already installed but not GTK?
 =====================================================

-In this case, it should be sufficient to enter the following command from within a terminal window:

-brew install gtk+3
+In this case, you can still execute the "install.sh" script and this does no harm.

 What if an existing "homebrew" installation is corrupt?
 =======================================================